 6. Heating pad

-You might need a heating pad to ease abdominal cramping.
+Postpartum abdominal cramps are painful, thus, you might need a heating pad to ease abdominal cramping.

 While your stay at the hospital, you will be provided with giant size sanitary napkins that work great after delivery.
 You can take a few, home, with you if you want.

-9. A Water spray bottle or Portable bidet
+10. A Water spray bottle or Portable bidet

 During your visit to the hospital, nurses give you a small water bottle to clean all that post-delivery blood down there when you deliver either vaginally or via c-section.
 The purpose is to clean.